Affiliate links on Android Authority may earn us a commission. Learn more.

 However, you can forward your Google Voice calls and messages to your SIM number, which then lets you control everything from one app.
 However, that app won’t be Google Voice.

-Now that you know the details on each device, here’s a quick round-up of how you should be using each app:
+Now that you know the details on each app, here’s a quick round-up of how you should be using them:

 Someday, Google might stop fighting it and release a single app that can handle your instant messaging, video calls, and texting all at once.
 Considering you can already do that with the Facebook app as well as WhatsApp — and people really like to use those platforms — proves that Google is just being stubborn.